android-virus-scan-bypass/android-virus-scan-bypass-pub/README.md

 ## Contact us

 If you're interested in protecting your app, [send us a direct message on Telegram](https://t.me/lry256).
-You can also reach us at [lry255@proton.me](mailto:play-protect-bypass@proton.me) (optionally) encrypted with the GPG public key listed below:
+You can also reach us at [play-protect-bypass@proton.me](mailto:play-protect-bypass@proton.me) (optionally) encrypted with the GPG public key listed below:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----